Hillary Clinton encourages black women to run for office at Chicago fundraiser

 "Sometimes people have a hard time envisioning black women in these really important political roles.
 So it is a challenge," said Fairley.

-Former Illinois Senator Carol Mosley Braun said black women shouldn't let the challenges keep them out of the race.
+Former Illinois Senator Carol Moseley Braun said black women shouldn't let the challenges keep them out of the race.

 "It's very difficult but you can't be deterred by the difficulties.
 You have to really be focused on the opportunities and the opportunities to the larger community," Braun said.